Income Tax Notice: How to Check, Authenticate, & Respond to ITR Notices?

 -

-Supreme Court (in rare or precedent-setting cases)
+Supreme Court (for rare or precedent-setting cases)

 Notices include: